 Because of very heavy student interest in the programs offered by the Department of Psychology, admission of first-year students and both internal and external transfer students, may be restricted.
 Consult the Admissions Office or the Psychology Department Office for current admissions requirements.

-The Department of Psychology cosponsors these programs.
-The department has a representative-advisor to consult with those interested in the Cognitive Science program and to advise psychology majors who wish to build an elective sequence in this area.
+The Department of Psychology is a cosponsor of a program leading to the Bachelor of Arts degree in Linguistics.
+Interested students should consult the heading, LINGUISTICS.
+The department has a representative-advisor to consult with those interested in enrolling in the Linguistics program and to advise psychology majors who wish to build an elective sequence in this area.

 The Department of Psychology awards Honors for students who complete outstanding scholarly work and maintain a high academic performance.
 Students interested in pursuing Honors, work with a faculty sponsor in developing a proposal.
 Students must have their proposals accepted by the end of their junior year.